greim/hoxy/rules/readme.markdown

     condition1 and condition2 or condition3 and condition4

-Evaluation is left-to-right, with implied grouping like this:
+...then evaluation is left-to-right, with implied grouping like this:

     ((condition1 and condition2) or condition3) and condition4